Welcome to our nursery! Learn about how we ship your plants.

-I’m the world’s largest seller of carnivorous plants by volume.
-Read more about me here!
+We are the world’s largest seller of carnivorous plants by volume.
+Read more about us here!
 This is part 2 of a 2-part series that explains how we grow and ship your plants.
 In case you missed it, read part 1, which explains how we grow your plants.

-Here at my family’s nursery in Wilmington, North Carolina — the native range of the Venus flytrap, I stock anywhere between 100-200k Venus flytraps, pitcher plants, sundews, and other carnivorous plants at any given point in time.
+Here at our family nursery in Wilmington, North Carolina — the native range of the Venus flytrap, we stock anywhere between 100-200k Venus flytraps, pitcher plants, sundews, and other carnivorous plants at any given point in time.
 If you’re considering purchasing a Venus flytrap or other type of carnivorous plant, you’re in for a real treat.
-Let me bring you behind the scenes so I can show you how we grow our plants and ship them to you — our wonderful customers!
+Let us bring you behind the scenes so we can show you how we grow our plants and ship them to you — our wonderful customers!